 Wait a few days before sharing your page on social media.
 The first few days of a fundraiser are critical and can greatly influence how successful your fundraiser will be in the long run.
 It’s important to make sure you get the most donors when you do share your page on Facebook.
 Fact: people are more likely to donate if they see others have already donated, so a strategy to increase donations is to make sure you have a few solid donations before you blast your fundraiser over social media channels.
 Start your fundraiser by sending personal fundraising letters to the beneficiary’s closest friends and family.
 That way you can have a healthy fundraiser even before you share it on social media.

 Don’t forget to say thank you.
 As only one of a million things you need to do when you set up a donation page, saying ‘thanks’ to donors can sometimes get forgotten.
 But it’s important to show gratitude because, without the kindness and generosity of your donors, this fundraiser wouldn’t be possible.
 Write an automatic thank you letter to each donor, but try to send handwritten notes or individual emails to each donor if you have time.
 Human kindness is a beautiful thing, especially when it’s repaid with more human kindness.
+Try these 20 affordable ways to say thank you to donors.

 Once you’ve checked off all the basics on how to set up a donation page, you’re ready to roll!
 Follow up with donors and potential donors.
 And remember, you can’t spell fundraising without fun, so you might as well have a good time while raising a lot of donations for your loved ones!